aashildte/mpsmechanics/README.md

 The output will be saved in Output -> Analysis, plots will be saved in Figures -> Analysis.

+## Visualization

+Spacial plots (across X and Y direction, at maximum displacement time step) can be plotted by the script *visualize_mechanics*, run as

+    visualize_mechanics [input file] indices

+where the input file and the indices are as above.
+There are no spacial plots associated with metric 0 and 10 (beat rate and prevalence).

 ## Tracking pillars

 Run